patelzil/patelzil.github.io/README.md

 ---

 ## Prerequisites
-Below are the two main things you would require before proceeding:
+Below are the some of the things you would require before proceeding:
 - A resume formatted in Markdown.
 - A Github account.
 - Install Jekyll on your computer.